NeneWang/Concept-Logs/pages/Schedule-Objective Approach.md

 - Life after College
 	- Attempting to become a top level engineer. as a magician contributing to the tools and spells used in the battlefield.
-Not jsut an instructions reader.
-The same approach you should go for when gointg to study engineering for
+Not just an instructions reader.
+The same approach you should go for when going to study engineering.
 - Portfolio Based Approach
 	- They are something you shoul able to document and add to your portfolio.
 	- Credentials in the industry.